damir1988/enumb/README.md

 # enumb
- Enumber is a simple jquery plugin that serves as an HTML input[type="number"] element replacement
+ Enumber is a simple jquery plugin that serves as an HTML input[type="number"] element replacement.

  # usage
  1. Include enumb.min.js file after jQuery